 Through his military training, The Punisher is a qualified Marine, Lurp (Long Range Reconaissance Patrolman), Green Beret, Navy SEAL, Black Ops veteran and Special Forces Sniper.
 He has worked for SHIELD, assisted the NYPD and many superhero factions - now active with the Thunderbolts, who do the jobs the likes of the Avengers don't see as an immediate world threat, yet would be in short time.

-He is a reconnaissance and survival expert, armourer and gunsmith.
-He modifies his own weapons and is also an expert demolitionist.
+He is a reconnaissance and survival expert, armorer and gunsmith.
+He modifies his own weapons and is also a demolitions expert.

 Equipment and Gear

 Frank Castle has used various weapons and equipment throughout the decades of him being the vigilante known as the Punisher.
 During his early years working with Microchip the Punisher had many battle vans, other armored vehicles, helicopters, planes, submarines, robots (such as the Dalek), and even his own Exo-Armor, he would use in his war against crime.

 When Frank Castle had no techie allies in the past, he usually didn’t carry any custom gear; relying solely on military and law enforcement weaponry.
 When Stuart Clarke became the Punisher’s hacker Frank had access to various Shield tech and confiscated weaponry such as the Satan Claw as well as customized weapons Stuart Clarke made for him.